Open Set Recognition For Music Genre Classification: Experimental Analysis

 \subsection{Datasets}

 We evaluate the performance of the OSR algorithm for music genre classification on two benchmark datasets: the GTZAN dataset and the FMA dataset.
 Each dataset is split into a training set, an evaluation set, and a test set for each experiment.
 The training set and the evaluation set only contain samples from the KKCs while the test set also contains samples from genres in the UUCs.
-The KKCs and UUCs along with the training and test split for each experiment are presented in Table \ref{tab:data_description}.
+The KKCs and UUCs are defined in Table \ref{tab:performance}.
+More detail on the training and test split for each experiment is presented in Table \ref{tab:data_description}.

 The GTZAN dataset consists of 1000 single-label audio files uniformly distributed among 10 genre labels.
 Each audio sample is a 30-second mp3.
 In this paper, we split the GTZAN dataset using the data split proposed in \cite{Charles2013}.
-The genre labels in the closed and open sets for Experiments 1-4 are illustrated in Table \ref{tab:data_description}.
+The genre labels in the closed and open sets for Experiments 1-4 are illustrated in Table \ref{tab:performance}.
 Notice from Table \ref{tab:data_description} that the training set and evaluation set has a smaller number of samples than the split proposed in \cite{Charles2013} due to the fact that the training and evaluation sets only contain genres in the closed set labels.

-There were many possible of KKCs and UUCs for each experiment.
-We endeavoured to select KKCs and UUCs so as to instantiate a non-trivial OSR problem for each experiment with sufficient amount of audio samples and varieties of music genres in both closed and open space.
-For each experiment we explore our ability to classify known and unknown classes given the chosen closed and open spaces.
-Nonetheless, we endeavoured to employ some consistency in KKC and UUC class selection for the FMA experiments.
+For all experiments, the choice of KKCs and UUCs was made based on prior experiments and the evidence that improving the accuracy of the closed set classifier yields an improved open set classifier \cite{vaze2021open}.
+We chose genres for KKCs that are better defined by the properites of their audios, whose embeddings have relatively lower mean distance to the genre's centroid, whilst also having experiments with balanced amounts of data in the open and closed sets.